jaeho3690/LIDC-IDRI-Preprocessing/README.md

 # LIDC Preprocessing with Pylidc library
-This is the preprocessing step of the LIDC-IDRI dataset.
+This repository would preprocess the LIDC-IDRI dataset.
 We use pylidc library to save nodule images into an .npy file format.
 The code file structure is as below

 ```
-+-- config_file_create.py
-+-- utils.py
++-- LIDC-IDRI
+|    # This file should contain the original LIDC dataset
-+-- _data
++-- data
+|    # This file contains the preprocessed data
 |   |-- _Clean
 |       +-- Image
 |       +-- Mask